 How to lubricate

-In order to lubricate your chain, do not simply squirt lubricant all over the place with reckless abandon.
+To lubricate your chain, do not simply squirt lubricant all over the place with reckless abandon.
 Remember: excess lubricant will attract excess dirt - only use what you need!
 One drop of lubricant per link is sufficient.
 After applying the lubricant, run, your chain around for several revolutions, and then let your chain sit for ten minutes.
 This will allow the lubricant to soak into exactly those critical parts of your chain.
-Afterwards, using a clean rag, wipe off any excess lubricant.
+Afterward, using a clean rag, wipe off any excess lubricant.
 Just note:

 - Never lubricate a dirty chain

 - Never over-lubricate your chain